Children & Youth

 Our Work

-Our report, Financing Child, Adolescent and Young People's Mental Health, explores the need for greater investment, the current levels of investment, what great investment can achieve, and what needs to be done to increase and improve investment in child, adolescent and young people's mental health.
+Report: Financing Child, Adolescent and Young People's Mental Health - explores the need for greater investment, the current levels of investment, what great investment can achieve, and what needs to be done to increase and improve investment in child, adolescent and young people's mental health.

 The Global Mental Health Action Network (GMHAN) is dedicated to elevating youth voices in mental health advocacy and positioning young people as experts within the mental health sector.
 Led by members of GMHAN’s Children & Youth Working Group, we published the Effective Youth Engagement Guidelines in August 2023.
 These guidelines are designed to equip national partners with the knowledge and skills to work meaningfully with children and young people who have lived experience of mental health issues, especially when they are accessing support.